 On behalf of the Vancouver Island University Board of Governors, I am pleased to present the full disclosure of all compensation paid to our top five senior officers.

-The top five senior officers are the core group that guides our University in the achievement of the goals outlined in Vancouver Island University's Academic Plan and People Plan.
+The top five senior officers are key members of the core group that guides our University in the achievement of the goals outlined in Vancouver Island University's Strategic Plan.

 Compensation Decisions